Jared Odrick: Writing

-TV & Film
+TV and film

-Ballers

 In 2015, Odrick made his debut on HBO's Ballers, written by Stephen Levinson and starring Dwayne Johnson.
-He appeared in four episodes between 2015-2016.
+He appeared in four episodes between 2015 and 2016.

-Independent Film Work

 Odrick is the executive producer of three short films: "Roller Coaster" (2015), "Filling in" (2016), and "Jade" (2017).
 He acted in both "Filling in" and "Jade," playing the role of Kevin in the former, and Justin in the latter.
-He made an appearance in Sylvester Stallone's thriller film, Samaritan which was released in 2022.
+He made an appearance in Sylvester Stallone's thriller film, Samaritan, which was released in 2022.

-Visual Arts
+Visual arts

-Jaxtaposition

 In 2017, Odrick curated an art exhibit in the city of Jacksonville, taking over ten select billboards and juxtaposing local artists' work against commercial advertisements.
 The contrast between the art and advertisement emphasized "how much we've allowed commercialism to hoard our public viewing space".
 The project was a collaborative effort with University of North Florida art student, Jenna Sparrow, and the Jaguar's Director of Photography, Everett Sullivan.

+Motorsports

+On September 29, 2023, Odrick won the Sports Car Club of America Runoffs GT2 National Championship at Virginia International Raceway in Alton, VA in a Porsche 991 GT3 Cup racecar.
+In 2024, Odrick took on a full-time drive in the Trans-Am Series TA2 with CB Motorsports.